-SANTA ANA (CNS) - Orange County's COVID-19 death toll stands at 243, with 26 of the deaths coming this week.
+SANTA ANA (CNS) - The Orange County Health Care Agency today reported that 10 more people have succumbed to COVID-19, raising the cumulative death toll to 243, with 26 of the deaths coming this week.

-As of Monday, the county reported 1,047 residents of nursing homes have tested positive for coronavirus and 565 staffers have been infected.
+As of Monday, the latest data available, the county reported 1,047 residents of nursing homes have tested positive for coronavirus and 565 staffers have been infected.
 There have been outbreaks in 28 skilled nursing facilities, nine assisted living facilities and two care homes.
 An outbreak is defined as at least two coronavirus cases.

 The county's hospitals have 328 patients with COVID-19, up from 300 Tuesday, with 131 in intensive care, down from 137 on Tuesday.

 One of those patients includes Anaheim Fire Capt.
 Dave Baker, who was admitted to Mission Hospital in Mission Viejo on June 7, according to his wife.
 He remained in intensive care, Anaheim Fire & Rescue spokesman Shane Carringer said.

 Another firefighter who was in intensive care is out of the unit, but remains hospitalized and is “showing improvement,'' Carringer said.

 Santa Ana leads all county cities with 1,977 cases, followed by Anaheim with 1,754.
 Their high numbers are attributed to their large populations and the presence of multiple nursing homes in both cities.

 An outbreak at an Anaheim fire station that officials declined to identify has sickened seven firefighters who have contracted COVID-19 since May 27, city spokesman Mike Lyster said.
 Three have recovered and returned to work, and two are recovering at home, but two others are hospitalized, including one who is in intensive care on a ventilator, Lyster said.